cyberbotics/webots-doc/guide/using-ros.md

 #### Using the Standard Controller

-The controller is pre-compiled and you shouldn't edit it.
+The controller, named `ros`, is pre-compiled and you shouldn't edit it.
 All you have to do is to load it on your robot; you will find it in the default list of controller.
 In order to use it, you will have to build a ROS node that will communicates with the robot using the different services available.
 Good examples of such ROS node can be found inside Webots at "WEBOTS\_HOME/projects/languages/ros/webots\_ros".

-In this folder you will find useful instructions to help you.
+In the [Tutorial 7](tutorial-7-using-ros.md) chapter, you will find the instructions to setup your workspace and run a sample simulation using ROS.

 > **Note**:
 If you want to access the controller from another machine and the roscore isn't